 Two lovable monster siblings Natalie and Alphonse are excited to go camping without leaving their apartment!
 They use their imaginations to pretend to camp.
 Sometimes it takes just a little resourcefulness to experience the “great outdoors.” [picture book, ages 2 and up]

 Maisy Goes Camping by Lucy Cousins

 Maisy and her friends go camping in this humorous story that also includes a message about cooperation and compromise.
-The tent is the focus of their camping experience and young readers might be motivated after this story to pitch their own tents either outside or a pretend one under a table! [picture book, ages 2 and up]
+The best 10 person tent is the focus of their camping experience and young readers might be motivated after this story to pitch their own tents either outside or a pretend one under a table! [picture book, ages 2 and up]